How to pump up the brachioradialis muscle. Treatment of pain in the brachioradialis muscle Pull-ups for the brachioradialis muscle

 11710 0

-proximal attachment.
+Proximal attachment.
 Lateral surface of the humerus, lower part of the lateral intermuscular septum of the shoulder.

 Distal attachment.
 Styloid process of the radius.